-Late last year, we did a number of tests that looked at deploying close to 1000 OpenStack nodes on a pre-installed Kubernetes cluster as a way of finding out what problems you might run into, and fixing them, if at all possible.
+Late last year, we managed to do a number of tests that looked at deploying close to 1000 OpenStack nodes on a pre-installed Kubernetes cluster as a way of finding out what problems you might run into, and fixing them, if at all possible.
 In all we found several, and though in general, we were able to fix them, we thought it would still be good to go over the types of things you need to look for.

-Overall we deployed an OpenStack cluster that contained more than 900 nodes using Fuel-CCP on a Kubernetes that had been deployed using Kargo.
+Overall we deployed an OpenStack cluster setup that contained more than 900 nodes using Fuel-CCP on a Kubernetes that had been deployed using Kargo.
 The Kargo tool is part of the Kubernetes Incubator project and uses the Large Kubernetes Cluster reference architecture as a baseline.

 As we worked, we documented issues we found, and contributed fixes to both the deployment tool and reference design document where appropriate.
 Here’s what we found.